 Items Key requirements

 Deferred tax The amendment requires entities

 related to to recognise deferred tax on

 assets and transactions that, on initial

 liabilities arising recognition, give rise to equal

 from a single amounts of taxable and deductible

 transaction temporary differences.
 They will

 Amendments typically apply to transactions such

-to Ind as leases of lessees and

-deferred tax on on initial that. ve rise to equal able and deductible erences.
-They will to transactions such of lessees and decommissioning obligations and will require the recognition of additional deferred tax assets and liabilities.
+deferred tax on that. on initial ive rise to equal able and deductible ferences.
+They will typically apply to transactions such as leases of lessees and decommissioning obligations and will require the recognition of additional deferred tax assets and liabilities.
 The amendment should be applied to transactions that occur on or after the beginning of the earliest comparative period presented.
 In addition, entities should recognise deferred tax assets (to the extent that it is probable that they can be utilised) and deferred tax liabilities at the beginning of the earliest comparative period for all deductible and taxable temporary differences associated with: